 What projects or programs are you currently working on?
 What about this type of work most excites you?

-I’m currently working on full-size trucks, including the Toyota Tundra and Tacoma.
-I love it!
+I’m currently working on full-size trucks, the Toyota Tundra and Tacoma, and I love it!
 Outside of work, my husband and I enjoy driving and off-roading our own trucks.
 It's so much fun to contribute to the next generation of vehicles that I know my friends and family are going to love to drive.

 One of the best things about Toyota is being given the space and autonomy to work on new product directions.
 I love that if you’re determined to do something, you are actively encouraged to find a way to make it happen.
 The 2020 Toyota Camry wasn’t originally planned to have an all-wheel drive (AWD) version, but our team was passionate about developing it for the North American market.
 When we were approved to move forward, we immediately jumped on the challenge and got to work.
 Likewise, an incredible, driven team came together to introduce a new generation of the mid-size sedan using the Toyota New Global Architecture platform.